140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Cosmicseers

 Entities who claim direct communion with the universe's underlying intelligence.
-Their cryptic guidance often leads species toward evolutionary breakthroughs.
+Their cryptic guidance often pushes species toward sudden leaps in development.

 Shadowdancers